TabbycatDebate/tabbycat/CONTRIBUTING.rst

 Contributing
 ============

 Contributions are welcome, and are greatly appreciated!
 Every little bit helps, and credit will be given.
-While at its core Tabbycat is a software project, you do not need to know how to code or use Git in order to help.
-We welcome feedback and ideas based on your tabbing experience and appreciate suggestions or proposals for how to improve the wording, translation, and design of our interface and documentation.
+While at its core Tabbycat is a software project, there is much more you can do than code.
+We encourage you to help translate the project and to help others on our Facebook group.
+Of course, we also welcome and appreciate all feedback, suggestions, and ideas for how to improve the wording, translation, and design of our interface and documentation.

 Feel free to `join our Facebook group <https://www.facebook.com/groups/tabbycat.debate/>`_ if you have any questions about how to get started.